Pat Hitchcock

-Patricia Alma Hitchcock O'Connell (7 July 1928 – 9 August 2021) was an English-American actress and producer, acting under the name Pat Hitchcock.
+Patricia Alma Hitchcock O'Connell (7 July 1928 – 9 August 2021) was a British-American actress and producer.
 She was the only child of English director Alfred Hitchcock and film editor Alma Reville, and had small roles in several of her father's films, with her most substantial appearance being in Strangers on a Train (1951).

 Early life

 Hitchcock was born on 7 July 1928 in London, the only child of film director Alfred Hitchcock and film editor Alma Reville.
-The family moved to Los Angeles, California, in 1939.
+The family moved to Los Angeles in 1939.

 As a child, Hitchcock knew she wanted to be an actress, and made her first onscreen appearance as an uncredited extra alongside her mother in Sabotage (1936).
 In the early 1940s, she began acting on the stage and doing summer stock.
 Her father helped her gain a role in the Broadway production of Solitaire (1942).
 She also played the title role in the Broadway play Violet (1944).

 After graduating from Marymount High School in Los Angeles in 1947, she attended the Royal Academy of Dramatic Art in London and also appeared on the London stage.